gramineproject/graphene/Documentation/oldwiki/Run-Applications-in-Graphene.md

 `make start-multithreaded-native-serve` and `make start-multithreaded-graphene-server`.

-To actually test, you should use _ApacheBench_. _ApacheBench(ab)_ is an HTTP client which can sit/run from any machine.
+To actually test, you should use _ApacheBench_. _ApacheBench(ab)_ is an HTTP client, which can it/run from any machine.
 When we benchmark lighttpd on Graphene, provided web server on Graphene is visible outside the host, one must be able to use ab from any of the lab machines. ab provides multiple options like the number of HTTP requests, number of concurrent requests, silent mode, the time delay between requests.
 The Ubuntu/Debian package is `apache2-utils`.

 To test Lighttpd server with _ApacheBench_, first, we need to start to Lighttpd server as above.
 There is a script run-apachebench.sh that takes two arguments: the IP and port.
 It runs 100,000 requests (-n 100000) with 25 to 200 maximum outstanding requests (-n 25 to 200).
 The results are saved into the same directory, and all previous output files are overwritten.

     make start-graphene-server
     ./run-apachebench.sh <ip> <port>